 - Bias and/or unfair treatment, any procedural error, improper investigation, discrimination etc.;

-- The sanction is not a logical consequence of the infraction;
+- The sanction is disproportionate to the infraction;

 - New information, a new witness, or something not known when the original decision was made has come to light.

-Appeal of decision made by a head resident
+Appeal of sanctions given by a head resident

 The student has three (3) business days to appeal a Head Resident’s decision in writing to the Residence Life Coordinator.